urql-graphql/urql/docs/basics.md

 The result will still be cached however.

-The last one `'cache-and-network'` is rather special in that it first does what `'cache-first'` does, it will return some cached results.
+The last one `'cache-and-network'` is rather special in that it first does what `'cache-first'` does: it will return some cached results.
 After returning a cached result however, it will forward the operation anyway.
 This way a temporary cached result may be displayed that is then updated with fresh data